jameskanyiri/DarajaMCP/README.md

 2. Update the `.env` file with your actual credentials and configuration values.

 > Note: For development, use the sandbox environment.
 Switch to the production URL when ready.

-## What is an MCP Server?

-MCP (Model Context Protocol) servers provide capabilities for LLMs to interact with external systems.
-MCP servers can provide three main types of capabilities:

-- **Resources**: File-like data that can be read by clients (like API responses)
-- **Tools**: Functions that can be called by the LLM (with user approval)
-- **Prompts**: Pre-written templates that help users accomplish specific tasks

-Daraja MCP specifically leverages this architecture to connect AI systems with Safaricom's Daraja M-Pesa API.

 ## Tools